 Chicago is a steakhouse town.
 We’ve got a lot of them.
-You say steakhouse, and the first few that come to our mind are the traditional powerhouses of Gibsons and Gene & Georgetti’s, or the new age hotness like Chicago Cut and RPM Steak.
-And while we all love a good night out at any of these restaurants, we don’t all have the endless bankroll to experience them on a weekly basis.
-H*ll, even rich people might think it’s a bit ridiculous to regularly dole out the kind of cash it takes to feed yourself on a diet of prime cut meat.
-And if you’re the kind of person that constantly has the sad dilemma of wanting a juicy steak while still trying to maintain a bank account in the black, Tango Sur is a need to know spot.
+You say steakhouse, and the first few that come to our mind are the traditional powerhouses of Gibsons, Chicago Cut, or the new spots like Maple & Ash and RPM Steak.
+And while we all love a good night out at any of these restaurants, we don’t all have the endless cash supply to experience them on a weekly basis.
+And if you’re the kind of person that constantly has the sad dilemma of wanting a juicy steak while still trying to maintain a bank account in the black, Tango Sur in Lakeview is a need-to-know spot.

 Get yourself a few for the table to share.
 All of them are good, so take your pick of chicken, beef, ham and cheese, or spinach and cheese.

 Grilled provolone with a little olive oil and roasted pepper, served on top of bread.
 This is delicious.

 Filet mignon cooked on the grill, topped with a red onion wine sauce, and spinach mashed potatoes on the side.
 We are fans of filet mignon, so we are taking it upon ourselves to let you know.
 The spinach mashed potatoes are a nice touch.